mterion/courseraCleaningDataProjectW4/README.md

 * Call/run the codebook file *codebook.Rmd*
 2. *codebook.Rmd*
 * Call/run the *extractMergeCreateDf.R* file
+* Add metadata :
 3. *extractMergeCreateDf.R* file
 * Extract the source txt data sets
 * Clean them
 * Merge them together
-4. *codebook.Rmd* continues his work
+4. *codebook.Rmd* continues its work
 * Integrate the merged data frame and rename it into codebook_data
-* Add meta data
+* Add meta data and create the *metadataFile* that can be found in the file *data/finalData*
 * Add labels to values and variables